Michaelangel007/resume/README.md

-I am currently open to new possibilities.
+I am currently OPEN to new possibilities.

 September 2022.